matteopilz/OpenMS-website/content/en/about.md

 ## Teams

-The NumPy project is growing! &#127881; We have teams for:
+The OpenMS project is growing! &#127881; We have teams for:

-- core
+- Core 🏆
-- documentation
+- Documentation 📄
-- funding and grants
+- Funding and grants 💰

 See the [Team]({{< relref "/teams" >}}) page for individual team members.